Maximilian-Pichler/BDPi/README.md

 - flash Ubuntu 21.04 Server (64bit on an SD-Card
 - put that SD-Card into your RPi and start it up
 - SSH into the RPi and put your SSH Key on it ([link to tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md))
-- Install Ansible on your Laptop/Desktop (aka control machine) [via pip](https://docs.ansible.com/ansible/2.3/intro_installation.html#latest-releases-via-pip)
+- Install Ansible on your Laptop/Desktop/control machine ([via pip](https://medium.com/@mitesh_shamra/introduction-to-ansible-e5b56ee76b8c) | [official documentation](https://docs.ansible.com/ansible/2.3/intro_installation.html#latest-releases-via-pip))
 - download the contents of this repository with `git clone https://github.com/Maximilian-Pichler/BDPi`
 - open the `hosts.ini` file and change the IP-Adress in the second line to the one of your RPi and save it.
 - (optional: if you want to use an external drive, add the UUID and the Format-Type of your drive here too.)